istio/istio.io/content/docs/tasks/traffic-management/ingress/secore-ingress-mount/index.md

 ---
-title: Securing Gateways with HTTPS With a File Mount-Based Approach
+title: Securing HTTPS Gateways - File Mount Approach
+linktitle: Secure Gateways (File Mount)
-description: Expose a service outside of the service mesh over TLS or mTLS.
+description: Expose a service outside of the service mesh over TLS or mTLS using file-mounted certificates.
-weight: 31
+weight: 20
+aliases:
+    - /docs/tasks/traffic-management/secure-ingress/mount/
 keywords: [traffic-management,ingress,file-mount-credentials]
 ---

-The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose the HTTP endpoint of a service to external traffic.
-This task shows how to do it but using HTTPS access to the service with either simple or mutual TLS.
-The private key, server certificate, and the root certificate required by mutual TLS are configured using a file mount based approach.
+The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose an HTTP service to external traffic.
+This task shows how to expose a secure HTTPS service using either simple or mutual TLS.

+The TLS required private key, server certificate, and root certificate, are configured using a file mount based approach.

 ## Before you begin